pijush99/MaleFashion/README.md

 # 🛒 E-Commerce Website

 A responsive and modern e-commerce website built using **HTML**, **CSS**, and **JavaScript**.
 This project simulates a shopping experience with product listings, interactive UI components, and basic cart functionality.
 It’s fully frontend-based and perfect for portfolio showcasing or further backend integration.

-## 🔗 Live Demo

-[Click here to view the live demo](#) <!-- Replace # with your GitHub Pages or hosted site link -->

----

-## 📸 Screenshots

-# 🛒 E-Commerce Website

-A responsive and modern e-commerce website built using **HTML**, **CSS**, and **JavaScript**.
-This project simulates a shopping experience with product listings, interactive UI components, and basic cart functionality.
-It’s fully frontend-based and perfect for portfolio showcasing or further backend integration.

-## 🔗 Live Demo

-[Click here to view the live demo](#) <!-- Replace # with your GitHub Pages or hosted site link -->

----

 ## 📸 Screenshots